LSL at Home

 - Host a virtual family dance party.
 Music often grabs the attention of children who are deaf or hard of hearing, stimulates their spoken language and supports the development of new vocabulary and language structures.

-- Virtually get “wild” for sound and save the date for Clarke’s Listening Walk at the Philadelphia Zoo (May 22, 2022).
+- Virtually get “wild” for sound and save the date for Clarke’s Listening Walk at the Philadelphia Zoo.
 Challenge your child to describe the animal sounds they hear outside or on the television.

 - Grab alphabet magnets, a dry erase board or markers and test your young learner’s letter recognition skills by playing the game “I Spy!”